 When I came into this mentorship programme, I didn’t know anything.
 I had my college degree, my Cirque du Soleil and athletic career, and experience in journalism and media, but I didn’t have much to go on in the business world.
 Through this programme I’ve been learning about different job positions and what the role is.
 Reading a job description can seem overwhelming, but I’ve been able to ask people what they really do in their role, what they enjoy, what they wish they could change.
 To have that opportunity to pick other peoples’ brains has been amazing.

 I wish something like this had been around for my team back in 2008, but it’s great that it’s here now to support active and retired athletes.
 It’s important to address the fact that Olympic athletes have so many skills transferrable to the workplace.
 While we may not have the years of experience on a résumé that other people our age may have, we know what it takes to work hard in a team; we’re dedicated; we’re adaptable; we’re willing to learn; we’re willing to admit when we’re wrong; we’re willing to get up, dust it off and try again.
-For Intel to take a chance on us is invaluable.

 A supportive network